-Triphala works on whole body in a positive way due to its aperient, alterative, anti-inflammatory, carminative, expectorant, antioxidant, antimicrobial properties.
-It improves function of liver, colon, lungs, eyes and metabolism.
+Triphala works on the whole body in a positive way due to its aperient, alterative, anti-inflammatory, carminative, expectorant, antioxidant, antimicrobial properties.
+It improves function of the liver, colon, lungs, eyes and metabolism.
 It helps in shedding extra kilos and lowering lipid and cholesterol level.
 It clears congestion and strengthen the lungs.
 It is an strong antioxidant.

 - It is gentle laxative and reduces excess pitta.

-- It detoxifies body and remove impurities.
+- It detoxifies the body and remove impurities.

 - It clears the excess doshas out of the body.

 - It normalizes bowel movements and digestion.

 - It rejuvenative to the whole gastrointestinal tract.

 - It is carminative, good for the eyes and gives relief in diabetes, leprosy and in chronic fevers.

 - It is rich in Mg, K, Ca, Fe, Se and Zn, which enhance their bioavailability.